bostick/tabit-file-format/description/tabit-file-format-description.md

 Bars are stored differently depending on the version:

-* For version `0x70` and newer, Bars is an ArrayList of 6 byte records.
+* For version `0x70` and newer, Bars are an ArrayList of 6 byte records.

 * For version `0x6f` and earlier, Bars are stored in a sequence of DeltaListChunks.